-In 2022, the negative change in fair value of the investment portfolio was recognized in finance cost (Note 31) in the amount of USD 1,578 thousand.
+As at 1 January 2022, the investment portfolio measured at fair value through profit and loss by reference to published price quotations in an active market amounted to USD 50,478 thousand.
+In 2022, the negative change in fair value of the investment portfolio was recognized within finance cost in the amount of USD 1,578 thousand (Note 31).
 In January 2022, the Company declared dividends (Note 32), which were paid in-kind by distribution of investment portfolio to owners / shareholders with a fair value of USD 48,900 thousand.